-Will Arnett Net Worth and Salary: Will Arnett is a Canadian actor who has a net worth of $25 million dollars.
+Will Arnett is a Canadian actor, voice over artists and producer.
+Will Arnett has a net worth of $35 million dollars.
 He first became widely known for his role on the sitcom "Arrested Development".
 He has since appeared in dozens of films and television shows.
 He is also well known for voicing Batman in the "Lego Movie" films.

 Arnett won the part of George Oscar "Gob" Bluth II in the Fox comedy series Arrested Development in 2003.
 In 2006, he was nominated for his first Emmy for his role as Gob.
 Due to low ratings, the show was canceled after just three seasons despite its overwhelming critical acclaim and massive cult following.
 In a nod to his character Gob Bluth's penchant for using Europe's "The Final Countdown" during his magic shows, he played Max the Magician on "Sesame Street."
 His exposure on Arrested Development led to several larger roles in feature films.
 In 2006, he starred in his first leading role in "Let's Go to Prison," directed by Bob Odenkirk.
 On a budget of $4 million USD, the film earned more than that at the box office and more than $13 million in rentals.
 Next up was "Blades of Glory," in which he and his then-wife Amy Poehler starred as a brother/sister ice skating pair with an incestuous relationship.
 The film was No. 1 at the box office during its first two weeks and made $118 million during its theatrical run.